Future of Earth: Geodynamics

 Tectonics-based events will continue to occur well into the future and the surface will be steadily reshaped by tectonic uplift, extrusions, and erosion.
 Mount Vesuvius can be expected to erupt about 40 times over the next 1,000 years.
-During the same period, about five to seven earthquakes of magnitude 8 or greater should occur along the San Andreas Fault, while about 50 magnitudes of 9 events may be expected worldwide.
+During the same period, about five to seven earthquakes of magnitude 8 or greater should occur along the San Andreas Fault, while about 50 events of magnitude 9 may be expected worldwide.
 Mauna Loa should experience about 200 eruptions over the next 1,000 years, and the Old Faithful Geyser will likely cease to operate.
 The Niagara Falls will continue to retreat upstream, reaching Buffalo in about 30,000–50,000 years.
+Supervolcano events are the most impactful geological hazards, generating over 1000 km3 of fragmented material and covering thousands of square kilometers with ash deposits.
+However, they are comparatively rare, occurring on average every 100,000 years.

 In 10,000 years, the post-glacial rebound of the Baltic Sea will have reduced the depth by about 90 m.
 The Hudson Bay will decrease in depth by 100 m over the same period.
 After 100,000 years, the island of Hawaii will have shifted about 9 km to the northwest.
 The planet may be entering another glacial period by this time.